centreon/centreon-documentation/en/monitoring/discovery/administration.md

 > Uninstalling the module will also remove all the associated data.
 Data won't
 > be restorable unless a database backup has been made.

-## Hosts discovery

-### Gorgone module configuration
+## Gorgone module configuration

 The **Auto Discovery** module brings a specific configuration for the Gorgone service on the Central server.
 The default configuration is `/etc/centreon-gorgone/config.d/41-autodiscovery.yaml`.

-A maximum duration for discovery jobs is set globally.
+A maximum duration for hosts discovery jobs is set globally.
 If its necessary to change it (large subnet SNMP discovery for example), edit the configuration and add the *global_timeout* directive.

+If mail notifications are enabled in service discovery rules, mail parameters can be defined to choose the sender, subject or mail command.

 Example of configuration: